WebAssembly/spec/proposals/function-references/Overview.md

 Typed references have no canonical default value, because they cannot be null.
 To enable storing them in locals, which so far depend on default values for initialisation, the proposal also introduces a new instruction `let` for block-scoped locals whose initialisation values are taken from the operand stack.

-In addition to the above, we could also decide to include an instruction for forming a *closure* from a function reference, which takes a prefix of the function's arguments and returns a new function reference with those parameters bound.
-(Hence, conceptually, all function references would be closures of 0 or more parameters.)

-Note: In a Wasm engine, function references (whether first-class or as table entries) are already a form of closure since they must close over a specific module instance (its globals, tables, memory, etc) while their code is shared across multiple instances of the same module.
-It is hence expected that the ability to form language-level closures is not an observable extra cost.

 ### Motivation